bmeviauac01/datadriven/docs/seminar/ef/index.md

 The goal of the seminar is to practice writing Linq queries and working with Entity Framework.

 !!! important "Entity Framework ~~Core~~"
-    In this seminar we are using Entity Framework available in the .NET Framework and not the cross-platform Core version.
+    In this seminar, we are using Entity Framework available in the .NET Framework and not the cross-platform Core version.
 The usage of Linq is very similar, if not identical in both technologies.
 The visual code generation technology, however, is only available in the .NET Framework and Entity Framework.

 ## Pre-requisites